 Conversational marketing uses various tools to turn prospects into customers.
-This compelling approach brings success to businesses as it is fast, direct, and builds relationships.
+This compelling approach brings success to businesses as it is fast, and direct, and builds relationships.
 It removes all the barriers that prevent potential customers from making a purchase.

 It does so by decreasing wait times for a response.
-90% of customers rate immediate responses as essential or very important, so the speed is crucial.
+90% of customers rate immediate responses as essential or very important, so speed is crucial.
 This approach also makes customers feel valued by providing direct and personalized communication.

 While initial audience research is valuable, interactions with your customers through conversational marketing have additional benefits.
 You can learn more about their wants and needs, which helps you build a report and serve them better.

 Happy customers that you have personal relationships with result in trust and loyalty.
 The results for your business are positive:

 A considered approach, some knowledge, and effort are required to get your conversational marketing right.
 The following examples and top 10 trends will help you along your path to success.

 What's a better way to understand what this approach can do than by looking at some conversational marketing examples from famous brands?
 Simply say, "Okay, Google, ask eBay to find me…" and the voice assistant helps you quickly find what you want from their large inventory.
 A list will be provided and can be sent to your smartphone to make a purchase.

 Sephora provides an excellent shopping experience through its virtual artist.
 It allows customers to upload a selfie, see how products look, and then easily add them to their basket.

 A brand that took convenience to the next level is Domino's.
 The order from the AnyWare approach means customers can request a pizza through Twitter, Slack, Alexa, and many other apps.

 Top 10 Conversational Marketing Trends that lead to business growth